hikasap/weird-bazooka/README.md

 - **Q / E** – Zoom in/out
 - **R / F** – Raise/lower camera height
 - **C** – Reset the camera to the default orbit
+- **L** – Toggle direction lock / target assist
 - **Space** – Clear the trail
 - **Esc / Window close** – Quit

+## Objective

+Hunt the luminous target gates in order.
+Fly through the highlighted gate to bank points, then chase the next one.
+Clear all five gates to finish a lap—your score climbs, the arena respawns a fresh pattern, and the HUD records your lap time (with best-time tracking) so you can perfect your ribbon line.
+Need a hand?
+Toggle **L** to lock the controls so the projectile automatically steers toward the current gate while you focus on camera framing.

 ## Tests